Red 2022 - 2023

 Read Write Inc.:

 The children will continue to learn new letters and sounds, particularly set 2 sounds which are all ‘special friend’ sounds.
 We will focus on segmenting and blending CVC (mop), CCVC (frog) words and words that include our new ‘special friends’ (play).
 Please practise spelling out simple three- and four-letter words at home for extra support.
 If you have any questions or concerns about your child’s reading skills, or would like to know how to further support their learning, please speak to a member of the EYFS team.
-We will continue to provide Friday ‘Stay and Learn’ sessions to support early reading and writing.
+We will introduce Friday ‘Stay and Learn’ sessions this half term to support early reading and writing, look out on class dojo for more information!

 Mathematics: